Movies Filmed in Utah: Plotting a Cinematic Drive-Through

-From the Bonneville Salt Flats, it’s only 10 minutes to Wendover, where the Wendover Airfield is bursting with history, as well as film history.
+From the Bonneville Salt Flats, it’s only 10 minutes to Wendover, where the Wendover Airfield is bursting with film history.
 Scenes from "Independence Day," ”Jurassic Park III," and the 2003 film adaptation of "Hulk," were all filmed at this historic World War II outpost, as well as the action-thriller, “Con Air,” starring Nicholas Cage.

 Although the film was released in 1997, almost all the locations of the fictitious Lerner Airfield on the South Base of the former military site are recognizable: The hangars and warehouses, the long barbed wire fence, and even the tower.
-It’s a replica of the airfield’s original tower, into which the drug policeman’s Corvette crashes.
+It’s a replica of the airfield’s original tower, into which the DEA agent’s Corvette crashes in the film.
 Visitors can climb the tower for a panoramic view.

 To visit South Base, visitors should register in advance (call 435-665-7724) for an all-access tour.
 At the airfield’s main building is the Jailbird, the Fairchild C-123 Provider transport aircraft, featured in the movie.

 A special discovery that I didn't expect was the historical swimming pool, only a few minutes away from the airfield.
 Here Steve Buscemi, as serial killer Garland Greene, speaks and sings with a little girl who, thankfully, is spared.
 The swimming pool, which opened in 1943, and was in operation until the 1980s.
 Here and at other “Con Air” locations it almost seemed as if the film crew had just left.

 "I headed back to Salt Lake City and then turned south to visit the stomping grounds of actor/director Robert Redford, who embodies Utah’s film history."